 Her approach to floral arranging, tabletop design, and party planning has been immortalized in one of our favorite books, Second Bloom: Cathy Graham’s Art of the Table.
 We asked Graham for a peek behind the curtain into her creative process, and her ideas are sure to inspire your next gathering.

-Read on for entertaining insights from the celebrated artist and hostess
+Read on for more floral and tabletop design insights from the celebrated artist and hostess.

 Tell us a little of the story behind this photo shoot.

 "The shoot was held in the dining room of my New York City townhouse, which was decorated by the brilliant William Hodgins twenty-three years ago.
 The room is so timeless that I haven't changed anything in all these years.
 The backdrop is perfect for my flower designs."

 What’s your philosophy when it comes to tabletop design?

 "My philosophy for tabletop design is to create something beautiful but also a little bit unexpected."

 How do you approach table settings for the various occasions you host in your home?

 "When approaching tables for different occasions, I always keep in mind the season and what’s available.
 The maximum I can seat in my dining room is 22, so when giving a large dinner party, I remove the round table and rent a long narrow table.
 This is how it can feel more intimate.
 Oddly enough, having people closer together makes conversations easier.
 When I give intimate dinners, for 6 up to 14, I use my round table and add leaves for larger groups.
 That’s when I particularly like using placemats and doing my garden table with small bottles.